 After we exchanged our documents and Debbie’s Witness Statement, Shield Partnership conceded that Debbie was an employee.
 This meant that the Employment Tribunal could consider Debbie’s claims for unauthorised deductions from wages, holiday pay, unfair dismissal, wrongful dismissal and failure to provide a statement of written employment particulars.

 Alongside this, we challenged DAS’ decision to refuse legal expenses funding.
 We helped Debbie to make a formal complaint which criticised DAS’ delay and their Panel Solicitors’ incorrect decision on the merits of her case.

-After exchanging Witness Statements, Shield Partnership were keen to settle Debbie’s claims.
-Three days before the trial we reached a settlement which was worth approximately three quarters of the compensation that Debbie was likely to recover if she won at Tribunal.
+After exchanging Witness Statements, Shield Partnership was keen to settle Debbie’s claims.
+Three days before the trial, a Settlement Agreement was agreed upon, which was worth approximately three-quarters of the compensation that Debbie was likely to recover if she won at Tribunal.

 As a result of our complaint, DAS agreed to backdate legal expenses funding, covering two-thirds of Debbie’s total costs.

 Martin Searle Solicitors is the trading name of ms solicitors ltd, which is authorised and regulated by the Solicitors Regulation Authority, and is registered in England under company number 05067303.© 2023